- Recognize the signs of abuse and neglect.

 As a program leader, you help set the climate for your organization.
 In the context of child abuse and neglect, the staff members will look to you to set the standard on identification, reporting, and prevention of child abuse and neglect.
-There are perhaps no other topics where the stakes for program quality are so high.
-Approximately 600,000 children every year are affected by child abuse and neglect in the United States –some of them in child care programs.
-You have the opportunity and the responsibility to make your program a place where all children are safe, all staff are well-prepared, and all families are honored.
-To do so requires continuous effort and continuous improvement.
+According to the Children’s Bureau of the U.S. Department of Health and Human Services, in 2018 about 677,000 children were victims of abuse and neglect.
+You have the opportunity and responsibility to make your program a place where all children are safe, all staff are well-prepared, and all families are honored.

-At its most basic form, child abuse and neglect is defined under federal law as:
+At its most basic form, child abuse and neglect are defined under federal law as:

-- Any recent act or failure to act which results in death, serious physical or emotional harm, sexual abuse or exploitation of a child
+- Any recent act or failure to act on the part of a parent or caretaker which results in death, serious physical or emotional harm, sexual abuse or exploitation of a child

 - An act or failure to act which presents an imminent risk of serious harm to a child